Indianapolis 500: Centennial Era

 In 2009, the Indianapolis Motor Speedway began a three-year-long "Centennial Era" to celebrate the 100th anniversary of the opening of the track (1909), and the 100th anniversary of the first Indy 500 (1911).
 As a gesture to the nostalgic Centennial Era celebration (2009–2011), tickets for the 2009 race donned the moniker "93rd 500 Mile International Sweepstakes".
 It is the first time since 1980 that the "Sweepstakes" title has been used.
 In May 2009, the ordinal (93rd) was used very sparingly, and for the first time since 1981, was not identified on the annual logo.
 Instead, in most instances in print, television, and radio, the race was referred to as the "2009 Indianapolis 500".
 Since the race was not held during the United States' participation in the two World Wars (1917–1918, 1942–1945), the advertised Centennial Era occurred during the 93rd to 95th runnings.
 To avoid confusion between the 100th anniversary, and the actual number of times the race has been run, references to the ordinal during the Centennial Era were curtailed.

 In the 2014 meeting, the road course became part of the race meeting for the first time.
 The GMR Grand Prix road course event, and the three upper tiers of Road to Indy, participated in road course events at the Speedway during the first week of activities.

-Six years later, in 2016, the race celebrated its 100th running with about 350,000 in attendance.
+Six years later, in 2016, the race celebrated its 100th running with about 350,000 in attendance and an announced sellout.

 Four local actors were hired to portray the Founding Four of James Allison, Carl Fisher, Frank Wheeler, and Arthur Newby during multiple Centennial Era events and the 100th race.
 Harold Hefner (Allison), Tom Harrison (Fisher), Jeff Angel (Wheeler), and Matthew Allen (Newby).

 In 2020, the race was delayed for the first time from its usual Memorial Day running to August due to the COVID-19 pandemic.
 There was no audience in attendance, so as to comply with pandemic guidelines.
-The road course race was moved to the NASCAR weekend in July (which led to an IndyCar road course race added to the NASCAR weekend permanently in 2021), and the support races on the road course moved to its own September weekend.
+The road course race was moved to the NASCAR weekend in July, and the support races on the road course moved to its own September weekend.
 As races were cancelled because of local restrictions, the Speedway added two more road course races in October as part of the Intercontinental GT Challenge meeting, where attendance was capped to 10,000 per event.

 In 2024, the race was delayed for over four hours due to heavy rain and thunderstorms in the area.